Egypt Plantation Museum is a non-profit

 1849 HEARD NORTHINGTON HOME

-the two, large downstairs bedrooms.
-The large central hall provided
+the two large downstairs bedrooms.
+The large central hall provides

-a cool breezeway while providing a stair made of curly pine to the
+a cool breezeway while providing a stairway made of curly pine to the

 second floor bedrooms.
 Originally both the front and rear of the